breezy-weather/breezy-weather/docs/HOMEPAGE.md

 If total of all precipitation for all days is 0, precipitation trends will be hidden.

+#### Feels like trends

+Feels like temperature is the first available data from this list:
+- RealFeel® temperature
+- RealFeel Shade™ temperature
+- Apparent temperature
+- Wind chill temperature
+- Wet bulb temperature
+- Temperature

+From top to bottom:
+- Weather condition of daytime (icon)
+- Maximum feels like temperature of daytime (graph)
+- Minimum feels like temperature of nighttime (graph)
+- Weather condition of nighttime (icon)
+- Maximum precipitation probability for the whole day (bar + text)

+If weather source has normals data, it will show two lines with maximum and minimum temperature normals for the month of the first day in forecast.
+If normals are not available, it will fallback to use a median maximum and minimum temperature for the daily forecast period.

 ### Hourly forecast

 Just like daily forecast, hourly is made of the same tabs called trends.
 Order of hourly trends can be changed in settings.